 A criminal might be able to find information about a celebrity online, in their autobiography, or even on their reality TV show.
 There are endless ways they might gather the personal identifying information they need.
 As such, celebrities take extra precaution to keep their identity safe and information private.

 While you might not be a celebrity, you can learn a lot from one.
-These are people who have deep pockets, yet they still entrust companies like LifeLock to keep their identities safe.
+These are people who have deep pockets, yet they still entrust companies to keep their identities safe.
 The steps they take to protect themselves are also much of the same; by approaching like a celeb, your slight ‘paranoia’ will result in an all-too-perfect prevention approach.

 Read Elite Personal Finance’s guide to celebrity identity theft to learn how the most-appealing targets manage to stay safe!